 The incident is referred to the police and local authorities

 Repeat offenders will be Fixed Term Excluded

-MUSA anti-racist course 6-week course to be completed
+Anti-racist course 6-week course to be completed

 Amended Anti-Racist section in the home school agreement for parents and staff to sign